Vishal Singh (social worker): Achievement

-Judge V.C.
-Gupta honored Vishal Singh with a 'Seva Medal'.
+Judge V. C. Gupta honored Singh with a Seva Medal.

-Appreciating the work of the organization by the District Magistrate, Vishal was awarded 'Manav Mitra Medal'.
+Appreciating the work of the organization by the District Magistrate, Singh was awarded the Manav Mitra Medal.

-Uttar Pradesh Law Minister Brijesh Pathak awarded 'Atal Seva Medal' to Foodman Vishal Singh for serving more than 7.5 lakh needy people in COVID-19 pandemic.
+Uttar Pradesh Law Minister Brijesh Pathak awarded the Atal Seva Medal to Singh for serving more than 7.5 lakh needy people in COVID-19 pandemic.

-Lucknow Joint Director Sanjay Singh appreciated Foodman Vishal Singh for serving more than 7.5 lakh needy people in the COVID-19 epidemic and honored him with COVID-19 'Utkrisht Manav Seva Medal'.
+Lucknow Joint Director Sanjay Singh appreciated Singh for serving more than 7.5 lakh needy people in the COVID-19 epidemic and honoured him with COVID-19 Utkrisht Manav Seva Medal.